-Nothing you do as far as learning or trying new things is a waste unless you are procrastinating or avoiding something.
+Nothing you do as far as learning or trying new things is a waste.
 I have noticed many writers tend to be perfectionists.
 Our inability to mentally deal (in a healthy way) with the routine small failures that we have to overcome each day to become "successful" writers can grate on us.
 When you are deciding whether or not to be hard on yourself, take a moment and listen to your inner dialogue.
 Now, pretend you overheard a good friend say that to another good friend.
-If your eyes just bugged out and your blood pressure rose a few notches thinking what you would say to someone who was spouting your inner dialogue at another person, or if you are appalled because it is just plain mean, consider trying to change it.
-Don't talk to yourself in ways you would not talk to others.
-Negative self-talk is never helpful.
-Bullying yourself isn't either.
+If your eyes just bugged out and your blood pressure rose a few notches thinking what you would say to someone who was spouting your inner dialogue at another person if you are appalled consider trying to change it.